 You want it, sure, but do you need it?
-One of the first comparisons I made when I purchased my iPad Pro last year was the iPad Pro vs. Standard iPad thing, especially when it came to the uses with the Apple Pencil.
-At the time, I was looking to replace my 2009 Macbook Pro for on-the-go type adventures.
+You want it, sure, but do you need it?
+Are you looking to purchase a new iPad and comparing the iPad Pro to other versions of the iPad?
+Me too.
+One of the first comparisons I made when I purchased my iPad Pro last year was the iPad Pro* vs. Standard iPad.
+Especially when it came to the uses with the Apple Pencil.
+I was looking to replace my 2009 Macbook Pro for on-the-go type adventures.
 My Macbook Pro takes up over half the allowable weight for most checked luggage and therefore wasn’t going to work for any work travel-related goodness.
 I wanted a light, easy to manage and packed with features alternative, and the iPad was where I set my sights.

 Part of me thinks that I should have got the new Macbook, but that is a different post.